sahiltanwar/Data-Structure/README.md

   - Insert at begin and end
    - Delete from begin and end
 - Queue
-  - Insertion and Deletion Uaing array
+  - Insertion and Deletion Using array
 - Tree
   - Height of tree
   - No. of leaf nodes